Explore

 Coasteering!

-Coasteering is our speciality, our favourite activity and between us we have thousands of coasteers under our belts.
-We still want more!
+Coasteering is our speciality and our favourite activity.
+Our guides have thousands of coasteers under their belts… We still want more!

-Our coasteering routes are amazing – we really think they’re some of the best in the world.
-They’re full of jumps (optional, but EPIC!), swim-throughs, spectacular caves, surfy play spots and hidden gems discovered during decades of exploration by our guides.
+Our coasteering routes are amazing – some of the best in the world.
+They’ve got jumps (completely optional, but EPIC!), swim-throughs, spectacular caves, swirly play spots and tucked-away secrets of the coast we’ve discovered during our explorations.
 You’ll see sponges, seaweeds, spider crabs and more.
-It’s not uncommon for us to be visited by a curious seal.
+It’s not uncommon for us to be visited by a curious seal or to spot a passing porpoise.

-Coasteering is our Original Activity and our guides are exceptionally experienced and trained to the highest levels.
-You’ll find no better cliff-ninjas/seaweed-geeks/ crab-wranglers/maestros of fun to keep you safe during this fantastic adventure.
+Coasteering is our Original Activity and our guides are exceptionally experienced, equipped with the latest safety gear and trained to the highest levels.
+You’ll find no better cliff-ninjas/seaweed-geeks/crab-wranglers/maestros of fun to keep you safe during this fantastic adventure.

 A unique